pminina01/readthedocs/Tutorial.md

 ###Expose logger to sub-classes
-When we wish to expose the logger into sub classes a the following pattern could be used.
+When we wish to expose the logger into sub classes the following pattern could be used.

 ```csharp
 class BaseClass